 14. Rambling along the coastal walk from Polurrian Bay to Poldhu and Gunwalloe into the National Trust’s Penrose estate

 A stunning walk recommended by quite a few of our team, perfect for taking the dog along too.
-Every time you turn a corner you're greeted with a parting of trees and a camera-worthy view.
+You'll find plenty of places to stop and capture the view with your camera.

 15. Treating yourself to a winter warmer with a hot chocolate at Poldhu Cove